abi672003/TNSDC-Generative-AI/README.md

 ## Dataset

 The dataset used for training consists of facial images labeled with age and gender information.
-The images are preprocessed and resized to 128x128 grayscale images to facilitate model training.
+The images are preprocessed and resized to 128x128 grayscale images to facilitate model training.The dataset is https://www.kaggle.com/code/eward96/age-and-gender-prediction-on-utkface

 ## Model Architecture